fbacchella/CasRealm/README.md

 About the project
 -----------------

-Some applications don't expect to be protected by CAS, or manage there security themselves (like gitblit).
+Some applications don't expect to be protected by CAS, or manage their security themselves (like gitblit).
 Usual security realms expect the application to be already secured.

 This realm replace the application security with it's own, so every thing is protected.
 It can also use